Odysseus the Storyteller

 Set Reading

 Homer, The Odyssey (Oxford World’s Classics, 2018) or on the Poetry in Translation website, trans.
 A. S. Kline (2004).
-You also buy a printed or audio version of this translation from Poetry in Translation.
+You can also buy a printed or audio version of this translation from Poetry in Translation.

 Course Fees (all include VAT at 20%)